Commitment to Renewing Life

 62.70%

-1. In the Mapping Review made in March 2022, we identified that the scope of action included restricted access areas.
-Thus, we removed these locations from the scope, keeping only the common areas, as stipulated by NBR 9050.
-With this, we adjusted the values for 2020 and 2021.
+1. In the Mapping Review carried out in March 2022, we identified that the scope of work included areas with restricted access (operational areas).
+As a result, we removed these areas from the scope, keeping only the common areas open to all, as stipulated by NBR 9050.
+The figures for 2020 and 2021 have been revised.

-2. The values for 2020 and 2021 were revised.
-We revised the indicator metric, adjusting the scope according to NBR 9050.
-Thus, the restricted areas (operational areas) were removed from the scope and only the common areas, which are of free circulation for all people, were kept.
+2. The 2020 and 2021 figures have been revised.
+We revised the indicator's metrics, adjusting the scope following NBR 9050.
+In this way, restricted (operational) areas were removed from the scope, and only common areas, which were free for everyone to move around, were kept.

 Share this content: